guru-bala/my-second-repo/README.md

 # my-second-repo
 My second repository
-Readme.md file was just edited manually
+Readme.md file was just edited manually.
+One more edit in Github